H. Glenn Anderson, Dean

 - General physics with laboratories (4 semester credits or equivalent)

 - Meet the technical standards of the College of Pharmacy, and

 - Obtain a competitive Pharmacy College Admissions Test score.

 For students attending the University of Louisiana at Monroe for their pre-professional requirements, courses listed online at www.ulm.edu/pharmacy will fulfill the College of Pharmacy’s pre-professional requirements.
 This list along with course descriptions provided in the undergraduate or graduate and professional catalog also provide students attending other state or out of state institutions guidance concerning course content for pre-professional requirements.

 Total Semester Hours 159

 (Pharmacy elective credits must be taken while enrolled in the professional program.
-A list of approved electives is available in the College of Pharmacy or Student and Professional Affairs.
+A list of approved electives is available on the College of Pharmacy webpage under “Reference” for the appropriate catalog term or Student and Professional Affairs.
 Additional courses may be reviewed by the Doctor of Pharmacy Curriculum Committee and recommended to the Dean of Academic Affairs for credit.)

 Second Professional Year*

 Total hours for degree 234 (includes 75 hours of preparatory coursework)

 * - Fall, Spring, and Summer Semester